ihinsdale/mean-local-auth/README.md

 1. Create a server with your favored cloud provider (e.g. DigitalOcean, AWS).
 It should run Ubuntu 14.04 x64.
 When creating your server, specify `mean-local-auth.pub` for use with SSH.

+1. If you already have an SSL certificate and private key for your server, place them in `/sysadmin/dev/roles/nginx/files`.
+Update lines 55 and 56 of `/sysadmin/dev/roles/nginx/templates/nginx.conf.j2` with the filenames of your certificate and key.
+If you need to generate your own certificate and key, you may use: cd sysadmin/dev/roles/nginx/files sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout server.key -out server.crt

+    Update lines 55 and 56 with server.crt and server.key respectively.

+    Note that if you use a self-signed SSL certificate, for the tests in ``/test/express/auth.js` to work you will need to ensure you have set process.env.NODE_TLS_REJECT_UNAUTHORIZED = '0';
+    at the beginning of `/test/express/auth.js`.

 1. From within `/sysadmin/dev`, configure `/groups_vars/all` for your situation:

     * For `forked_repo_url`, specify the URL of your fork (created in step 1) of the mean-local-auth repo.